-Perhaps the job was about the pay, but it might be to get closer to a growing industry.
+Perhaps the job was about money, but it might also be for friendships or a place to feel useful.

-Perhaps exercise was for fitness, but it might actually be a semi-distracted environment for your child to reveal the truth about their day.
+Perhaps cooking our meal was about health and deliciousness, but it might actually be a semi-distracted environment for your child to reveal the truth about their day.

-As we get stuck, getting caught in a cycle, it could be a good time to start a dialogue.
+As we get stuck, getting caught in a cycle, it could be a good time to start a dialogue with ourselves.
 Why do we do the things we do?

-As we start getting to the core of it, we start to uncover these motivations.
+And as we get to the core of it, we start to uncover these motivations.
 It could be about guilt, shame and fear.
 It could be about perks, status and jealousy.
 It could be about fun, learning and joy.

 It worth noting here that any piece of wisdom that anyone gives, about what you need or what you want, it’s going to sound like nonsense to you.
 I think fundamentally we just have to find it for ourself, so the important part is not the answer, it’s the question.

-And like all important things, it starts with why.
+Like all important things, it starts with a pen and paper, staring into mid-space and asking why.